LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: FERV39K Dataset Counterfactual Results

-Figures~\ref{fig:video_99_cmp} and \ref{fig:video_96_cmp} illustrate qualitative counterfactual examples generated by the three variants of \frameworkAcronym{} (RG, SG, and SGA) together with their corresponding difference maps.
-The counterfactual transformation shifts the predicted emotion from \textit{sad} to \textit{happy} in as shown in Figure~\ref{fig:video_99_cmp}.
-The generated samples exhibit class‑specific facial modifications, such as a subtle upward lift of the cheeks and a softening of the mouth curvature, consistent with features typically associated with happiness.
-Figure~\ref{fig:video_96_cmp} illustrates another transformation set that changes the predicted emotion from \textit{angry} to \textit{sad}.
-Here, the modifications reduce the intensity of the brow furrow, relax the upper eyelid tension, and lower the mouth corners to convey sadness.
-The RG variant produces widespread pixel‑level changes across the face in both examples, as seen in the difference maps.
-The SG variant substantially reduces spatial noise, concentrating modifications more effectively within relevant facial regions, although some non‑critical variations persist.
-The SGA variant shows the most compact and targeted activations.
-Different maps reveal modifications concentrated in semantically meaningful regions such as the cheeks, eyes, and mouth, while preserving the remainder of the face unchanged.
-This behavior confirms the effectiveness of the artifact suppression mechanism in focusing counterfactual changes on class‑discriminative features.
+\cref{fig:video_12_cmp} shows the counterfactual transformation shifts the predicted emotion from \textit{Neutral} to \textit{happy}.
+The generated samples exhibit class‑specific facial modifications, such as a subtle upward lift of the cheeks and a softening of the mouth curvature, consistent with features typically associated with happiness. \cref{fig:video_182_cmp} illustrates another transformation set that changes the predicted emotion from \textit{angry} to \textit{sad}.
+Here, the modifications reduce the intensity of the brow furrow, relax the tension in the upper eyelid, and lower the corners of the mouth to convey a sense of sadness. \cref{fig:video_723_cmp} illustrates a transformation from the emotion \textit{Fear} to \textit{Angry}.
+The counterfactuals introduce features characteristic of anger, such as widened, more intense eyes, stronger brow contraction, and increased tightening around the mouth.
+Overall, the results demonstrate that \frameworkAcronym{} generates realistic class-specific transformations, and that the RA refinement produces visually cleaner and more interpretable counterfactuals.

-In addition to these examples, counterfactual results were generated for two representative samples from each of the seven emotion classes, with each sample transformed into all other non‑predicted target classes, as shown in Figures~\ref{fig:ferv39k_sample182}–\ref{fig:ferv39k_sample41}.
+In addition to these examples, counterfactual results are generated for two representative samples from each of the seven emotion classes, with each sample transformed into all other non‑predicted target classes, as shown in \cref{fig:ferv39k_sample182} to \ref{fig:ferv39k_sample41}.
 The subsequent figures demonstrate \frameworkAcronym{}’s ability to produce semantically meaningful modifications across a diverse range of source–target emotion transitions.